nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * By default, if `ORDER` is omitted, contacts will be sorted in ascending order based on the `PARAMETER`.
 * An ascending order can be specified by replacing `ORDER` with `ascending` or its short form `asc`.
 * A descending order can be specified by replacing `ORDER` with `descending` or its short form `desc`.
-* Ascending name order will **generally** be special characters and numbers followed by letters (incase-sensitive).
+* Ascending name order will **generally** be special characters and numbers followed by letters (case-insensitive).
-* Persons with date of last visit will always appear in the end when sorting by date of last visit.
+* Persons without date of last visit will always appear at the end when sorting by date of last visit.

 Examples:
 * `sort n/` sorts by name in ascending order.